 Post-Surgical ACL Rehabilitation

 Post-operative ACL rehabilitation is one of the most important, yet too often neglected, aspects of ACL reconstruction surgery.
-One must undergo physiotherapy rehabilitation post-surgery for quicker and better outcome.
+One must undergo physiotherapy rehabilitation post-surgery for a quicker and better outcome.

-Post-surgery ACL rehab focuses on restoring full knee motion, strength, power and endurance, balance and proprioception and agility training which should be individualized to one’s specific sporting or functional needs.
+Post-surgery ACL rehab focuses on restoring full knee motion, strength, power and endurance, balance and proprioception, and agility training which should be individualized to one’s specific sporting or functional needs.

 Return to Sports after an ACL Injury

-The best chance of returning to sports post-ACL tear is to undergo intensive post operative physiotherapy rehabilitation.
+The best chance of returning to sports post-ACL tear is to undergo intensive post-operative Physiotherapy rehabilitation.

-A knee strengthening, agility and proprioceptive training program is the best way to reduce the chance of a knee ligament sprain.
+A knee strengthening, agility, and proprioceptive training program is the best way to reduce the chance of a knee ligament sprain.
 Premature return to high-risk activities such as sport may increase the chance of reoccurrence.